malleswarigelli/NameEntityRecoginition/README.md

 - Model Evaluation: evaluated the model's performance on a test dataset and calculated metrics accuracy.
 - Model Pusher: the model with highest accuracy is pushed to GCP bucket
 ## Prediction pipeline:
 - For user provided text data apply tokenizer for vector embedding, predict the named entity with trained BERT model from GCP bucket and classify them.
 - WebApplication: Built FASTAPI web application
+## Deployment:
 - Deployed the pipeline to GCP virtual machine using containers Docker, GCP artifact registry, CI/CD tool: CircleCI